wonderb0lt/bamboo-gitlab-plugin/README.md

 [![Build Status](https://travis-ci.org/wonderb0lt/bamboo-gitlab-plugin.svg?branch=master)](https://travis-ci.org/wonderb0lt/bamboo-gitlab-plugin)
 [![Project Status](http://stillmaintained.com/wonderb0lt/bamboo-gitlab-plugin.png)](http://stillmaintained.com/wonderb0lt/bamboo-gitlab-plugin)

+# Installation

+I can't be bothered to set up the Atlassian Marketplace, so download the [latest version](https://github.com/wonderb0lt/bamboo-gitlab-plugin/releases/download/v1.0
+.1/gitlab-1.0.1.jar) of this plugin and upload it under `Add-Ons > Upload add-on`

-# Usage
+# Configuration

 After installing the plugin, go to the configuration of a Git repository for a build plan.
 In the `Advanced options` section, select `GitLab` as the `Web repository`.
 Enter a `Web Repository URL` and click `Save repository`.
-Commits for that plan should now be properly linked.
+An example URL may look like so: http://gitlab.example.com/group/project.
+Save, and the commits for that plan should now be properly linked.

 # Caveats